woemler/centromere/docs/api-design.md

 Reference: https://www.mnot.net/cache_docs/

 ## Compression
-All responses should support gzip.
+All responses should dataSetSupport gzip.

 ## Security
 - All API requests should be authenticated.